Are you looking for AWeber alternatives, for one reason or another?

 - Fewer funnel types — GetResponse doesn’t support membership or affiliate funnels.

 Not to brag, but GetResponse pricing is some of the most flexible out there 🤸.

-Each plan allows you to pick the list size, starting with 1.000 (the minor list) and going up to 10.000 — or you can get a completely custom plan.
+Each plan allows you to pick the list size, starting with 500 (in the free plan) and going up to 10.000 — or you can get a completely custom plan.

 We also take pride in helping non-profits out with permanent 50% or 30% discounts.

 The FREE plan is free forever and lets you create unlimited newsletters, a landing page and a website with a custom domain.
 It’s perfect for small businesses or solopreneurs who are just starting out.

 Now, about the paid pricing plans:

 - BASIC plan ($15/ monthly for the smallest list) is the cheapest one, with unlimited landing pages, automation templates, and lead funnels;

 - PLUS plan ($49 monthly for the smallest list) helps you generate leads and grow your profits with enhanced sales;

 - A PROFESSIONAL plan ($99 monthly for the smallest list) will introduce professional, high-class automation and plenty of integration capabilities.
 You get unlimited automation builder, sales, and webinar funnels.